dietmarkuehl/P3552-task/lazy.md

 with a `unifex::task<T> t` as the `async_scope` doesn't provide a scheduler.

-`libunifex` provides some sender algorithms to transform the sender result into something which may be more suitable to be `co_await`ed.
+`unifex` provides some sender algorithms to transform the sender result into something which may be more suitable to be `co_await`ed.
 For example, `unifex::done_as_optional(sender)` turns a successful completion for a type `T` into an `std::optional<T>` and the